Senegal entry requirements for Bangladesh passport holders

 Transit visa required

-Bangladesh passport holders need a transit visa to change planes in Senegal, even if staying airside.
+Bangladeshi passport holders require a visa to transit through Senegal, even if staying airside and not clearing immigration.

 Exceptions & conditions